dgraph-io/dgraph/wiki/content/query-language/index.md

 If the `groupby` is applied to a `uid` predicate, the resulting aggregations can be saved in a variable (mapping the grouped UIDs to aggregate values) and used elsewhere in the query to extract information other than the grouped or aggregated edges.

 Query Example: For Steven Spielberg movies, count the number of movies in each genre and for each of those genres return the genre name and the count.
-The name can't be extracted in the `groupby` because it is not an aggregate, but `var(a)` can be used in its function as a UID to value map to organize the `byGenre` query by genre UID.
+The name can't be extracted in the `groupby` because it is not an aggregate, but `uid(a)` can be used to extract the UIDs from the UID to value map and thus organize the `byGenre` query by genre UID.

 {{< runnable >}}